Exclusive economic zone of Australia

 The United Nations Commission on the Limits of the Continental Shelf (CLCS) confirmed, in April 2008, Australia's rights over an additional 2.5 e6sqkm of seabed beyond the limits of Australia's EEZ.
 Australia also claimed, in its submission to the UN Commission on the Limits of the Continental Shelf, additional Continental Shelf past its EEZ from the Australian Antarctic Territory, but these claims were deferred on Australia's request.
 However, Australia's EEZ from its Antarctic Territory is approximately 2 e6sqkm.

 Maritime boundary

 North and east of Australia is an extensive maritime boundary with Indonesia, Papua New Guinea, East Timor, New Caledonia (France), Solomon Islands, and New Zealand.

-It starts in the Indian Ocean, then runs through the Timor Sea, Arafura Sea, Torres Strait, Coral Sea and ends in the Pacific Ocean.
+It starts in the Indian Ocean, then runs through the Timor Sea, Arafura Sea, Torres Strait, and Coral Sea and ends in the Pacific Ocean.

 There is also a maritime border between Australia and Indonesia in the Indian Ocean between Australia's external territory of Christmas Island and the Indonesian island of Java.